dsktschy/viewport-extra/examples/next-pages-router/README.md

-# Usage Examples in Next.js (App Router) Application
+# Usage Examples in Next.js (Pages Router) Application

 **English** | [日本語](./README.ja.md)

-This example shows how to use Viewport Extra in a [Next.js (App Router)](https://nextjs.org/docs/app) application.
+This example shows how to use Viewport Extra in a [Next.js (Pages Router)](https://nextjs.org/docs/pages) application.

 ## Notes